 3) Remember the part about the training notes?
 Well, this is one of the notes for Week 4 and as you can see, it’s pretty brief.
 In fact, all the notes are like that; one-pager with just a few paragraphs leaving another half completely blank.
 Just like the videos, they are nothing comprehensive to read about and again, redundant in my opinion.

-4) The core training actually emphasize one to find a profitable niche and monetize through squeeze pages.
-While this is a common marketing strategy, it involves a bit of copy writing skills and a lot of money in online advertising in order to drive traffic to those pages.
+4) The core training actually emphasizes one to find a profitable niche and monetize through squeeze pages.
+While this is a common marketing strategy, it involves a bit of copywriting skills and a lot of money in online advertising in order to drive traffic to those pages.

 And it’s not by coincidence that they advocate using social media to target this traffic either.
 Facebook ads and Instagram shoutout can easily cost between $30-$200 per campaign and the number can quickly if you are actively paying for traffic.

 5) Towards the end of the modules, the training takes a sharp turn, diverting one from the affiliate marketing pathway to becoming a vendor.
 Now, you will need to learn how to create and sell your own digital product in the Clickbank marketplace and the best place to learn the process (for obvious reason) is to take the Vendor’s Training that comes with the membership.

 I find that the change of the training direction under a short period of time, to be very abrupt and will certainly cause a lot of confusion among inexperienced beginners.
 It’s not a wrong thing to do, but when the foundation of affiliate marketing is not covered properly, people are bound to make hasty and risky decisions when they become vendors.
 Unfortunately, this will only result in more failures than success.